K-Tsai/API-App/README.md

 # API-App

-API App that I created which asks you to input a tv show and will output information regarding that show.
+API App that I created which asks you to input a tv show and outputs information regarding that show.